jpylvanainen/.github/profile/README.md

 For more details on each project, visit our [software page](https://cellmig.org/software/).

 ## [Open Data](https://github.com/CellMigrationLab/CellMigrationLab_Datasets)
-We're committed to open science principles at the Cell Migration Lab.
-When possible, our datasets, stemming from extensive research, are made publicly available to catalyze further scientific discovery and collaboration.
+At the Cell Migration Lab, we're committed to open science principles.
+When possible, our extensive research-based datasets are made publicly available to catalyze further scientific discovery and collaboration.
 These datasets cover diverse topics.
 Explore our datasets and contribute to the ongoing scientific dialogue.
 Visit our [GitHub page](https://github.com/CellMigrationLab/Datasets) for a comprehensive list of our open datasets.

-If you are interested in our deep learning models and training dataset, check our [Model Zoo](https://github.com/CellMigrationLab/ModelZoo).
+If you are interested in our deep learning models and training datasets, check our [Model Zoo](https://github.com/CellMigrationLab/ModelZoo).

 ## Join Us
 Motivated students are always welcome to contact us!

 ## Stay Connected
-Visit our [website](https://cellmig.org/) for more insights.
-Follow us on [Twitter](https://twitter.com/guijacquemet).
+Visit our [website](https://cellmig.org/) for more insights, or follow us on [Twitter](https://twitter.com/guijacquemet).

 ## Contact Us
 For software, dataset queries, or collaborations, please feel free to contact us.